You have no items in your shopping cart.

 Bi-Xenon HID headlight bulbs also have a more complex design compared to regular Xenon bulbs.
 Activating the brights on regular Xenons is done electrically as opposed to mechanically for Bi-Xenons.

-As such, Bi-Xenons have a special mechanism to create the extra light for when the brights (high beam) are activated.
-Typically, this mechanism either pushes the bulb forward or pulls it backwards, which impacts the amount of light and the direction of the light beam, creating incremental light exhibited by high beams.
+As such, Bi-Xenons have a special mechanism to create extra light for when the brights (high beam) are activated.
+Typically, this mechanism either pushes the bulb forward or pulls it backward, which impacts the amount of light and the direction of the light beam, creating incremental light exhibited by high beams.

 The difference between Bi-Xenon and Hi-Low Xenon HID headlight bulbs is that Bi-Xenons are powered entirely by Xenon gas while Hi-Low Xenon HID bulbs are powered by Xenon gas for the low beam and halogen for the high beam.